MarcinWatroba/Color-Game/README.md

 # Color-Game
-A simple web color guessing game
+A simple web colour guessing game

 Based on a project found in "The Web Developer Bootcamp" course on Udemy.
 Design is highly similar, however, implementation is my own.